(Download as .pdf.)

-Welcome to the OSLC Tutorial.
-The goal of this document is to explain how to implement OSLC consumers and providers by examining realistic use cases and showing how to implement each in detail with lots of examples and working code.
+This tutorial explains how to implement OSLC consumers and providers by examining realistic use cases and showing how to implement OSLC specifications with lots of examples and working code.
 It is organized into the following parts:

 You can follow along with the OSLC Tutorial by using the following software: